JKorf/Binance.Net/README.md

 	  var lastPrice = update.Data.LastPrice;
 	});

-*Create a new project and request the price in 50 seconds*
+*Create a new project and request the last price of a symbol in 50 seconds*

 <img src="https://github.com/JKorf/Binance.Net/blob/f74f262151f21b123deecd9b39a717458a18f6ff/docs/Binance.gif" width="600" />

 For information on the clients, dependency injection, response processing and more see the [documentation](https://jkorf.github.io/CryptoExchange.Net), or have a look at the examples [here](https://github.com/JKorf/Binance.Net/tree/master/Examples) or [here](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples).